Continuing Education Activity

 With the improved life expectancy due to the availability of early diagnosis and improved treatment options for acute bleeding and prophylaxis both, children born with hemophilia today are now expected to have a normal life expectancy in developed countries.
 But this has also increased the cost significantly as patients with hemophilia are not only living longer, but they also require more frequent infusions due to low half-lives of factor products and the development of inhibitors in about 25% to 30% of patients.
 The average cost of treatment per year in the US is about $150000 to $300000, while in Europe, it is close to 77000 euros to 112000 euros, and those patients who have inhibitors can have 3.3 times the cost compared to patients who do not have inhibitors.
 Also, apart from treatment, there are additional costs for hospitalizations, laboratory tests, office visits, and indirect costs for decreased productivity and missing work or school.
 Plus, the disease takes a heavy emotional and physical toll on patients and their caregivers by reducing their quality of life, causing them pain and suffering, and increasing their intangible costs.
 The disease that was formerly fatal has now become a chronic well-managed problem.
 Still, there is a tremendous need for understanding the proper utilization of healthcare resources and the education of patients regarding their clinical condition and compliance with treatment.

 The life expectancy of people who had severe hemophilia in the 1950s and 1960s before the development of factor concentrates was only 11 years.
 Most people who had severe hemophilia died in early childhood or adolescence from intracranial bleeds or bleeding inside the vital organs.
-In 1964, Judith Pool found the fraction cryoprecipitate from the plasma, which had large quantities of factor VIII concentrate, and that improved treatment for hemophilia significantly.
+In 1964, Judith Pool found the fraction cryoprecipitate from the plasma, which had large quantities of factor VIII concentrate, which significantly improved hemophilia treatment.
 Before that, patients with hemophilia could only have treatment with whole blood or fresh plasma, which lacked sufficient quantities of factor VIII or IX proteins.
 In the 1970s, lyophilized plasma concentrates of coagulation factors became available, and this improved treatment significantly.

 Development of inhibitors and the role of immune tolerance induction and monoclonal antibodies